MONA Tasmania

 Artefact 4 at MONA

-• Metro bus – There are Metro buses between Hobart city and MONA.
-Refer Metro website for up to date information on routes and timings.
+• Metro Bus – Additionally, Metro buses provide transit options between Hobart City and MONA.
+Visitors are advised to consult the Metro website for the most current information on routes and schedules.

 Artefact 3 at MONA